 Shop downtown Williamsport for fine men’s clothing, artisan jewelry and local crafts.
 Relax and enjoy baked specialties and beverages at Alabaster Coffee or Joanna’s Bakery.
 Dine at some of the area’s favorites including Franco’s Restaurant, The Pub, and The Old Corner.

 Just for fun, you can cheer on the minor league Crosscutters at historic Bowman Field, cruise the Susquehanna River on the Hiawatha paddleboat, tee off at White Deer 45-hole Golf Complex, or take in a touring show at the Community Arts Center.

 Activities in Williamsport

-Millionaires’ Row: We highly recommend either a self-guided walking tour of Williamsport’s historic district, or the trolley tour that departs from Park Place about 4 blocks down Fourth St. near the museums.
+Millionaires’ Row: We highly recommend either a self-guided walking tour of Williamsport’s historic district, or the trolley tour that departs from Park Place about four blocks down Fourth Street, near the museums.

-Biking and hiking: The Pine Creek rails to trails project (a 60-mile relatively flat bike trail) begins 15 miles from downtown Williamsport in Jersey Shore.
+Biking and Kiking: The Pine Creek Rails to Trails project (a 60-mile relatively flat bike trail) begins 15 miles from downtown Williamsport in Jersey Shore.
 We also have excellent (but hilly) biking routes departing from the Inn.
 Please ask about bikes and routes.
 The Loyalsock Trail and other excellent hiking options are just a short distance away.
 Please ask for directions.
 Ricketts Glen State Park is about an hour away and is worth the drive.
 There are spectacular waterfalls along a beautiful hike.
 Williamsport has two parks (Brandon and Memorial) with pools, play areas and tennis courts.